-A good walking shoe will have a flat outsole surface with no deep lugs or large midfoot gaps.
+A good walking shoe has a flat outsole surface with no deep lugs or large midfoot gaps.
 Also preferred is a segmented heel landing zone – a design where a small area of the outsole edge is separated by a groove.
-While the absence of this design isn’t a deal-breaker, an articulated heel allows smoother landings due to its flexing motion.
+While the absence of this design isn’t a deal-breaker, an articulated heel allows smoother transitions due to its flexing motion.

-The walking conditions aren’t always ideal; sometimes you’ll encounter dampness or dusty surfaces which require the outsole material to have superior grip.
+The walking conditions aren’t always ideal; sometimes you’ll encounter dampness or dusty surfaces that require the outsole material to have a superior grip.
 If the outsole has non-slip rubber, nothing like it.
-If it is foam, make sure that the texture is designed for traction.
-Naturally, we’ve excluded shoes which do not meet the minimum grip criteria.
+If it is foam, then check whether the texture is traction-friendly.
+Naturally, we’ve excluded shoes that do not meet the minimum grip criteria.

 Unlike running shoes, walking shoes have a fuller loading cycle where the outsole is in contact with the ground for a longer duration.
 People also tend to use their walking shoes for the entirety of the day.